TheVixcho/ProyecThor/README.md

 ## 🤖 AI Assistance & Development Disclosure

-To maintain high standards of code quality and global accessibility, this project utilizes **AI-assisted technology** for:
+To maintain high standards of code quality and global accessibility, this project utilizes **AI-assisted technology** ONLY for:
 * **Multilingual Support:** Translation and localization of interface elements and documentation.
 * **Code Documentation:** Generating clear comments and optimizing readability for other developers.
 * **Styling & UI:** Assisting in parameter definitions, such as color palettes and layout ergonomics.